wassimnassour/wassim-portfolio/content/posts/first-Post/index.md

   - dev
 ---

-Hi my friend thank you for benign here, so as you know I'm self-taught so I learn all technologies by me so I will tell you how to learn and grow faster and some mistakes I had done in my journey of learning also some best Resources and if you can't afford the price of this courses just get in touch with me I will help you.
+Hi my friend thank you for beign here, so as you know I'm self-taught so I learn all technologies by myself so I will tell you how to learn and grow faster and some mistakes I had done in my journey of learning also some best Resources and if you can't afford the price of this courses just get in touch with me I will help you.

 # Things you should learn